yfwne01/Project-US-Exchange-Research-Data-Warehouse-Design/README.md

 # Project-US-Exchange-Research-Data-Warehouse-Design

-The aim of this project is to build a data warehouse and a system that:
+The aim of this project is to build a data warehouse and a data mart that:

 1. Automate daily API data-extraction in AWS for stock prices